Things appear to be looking up for Peloton Interactive Inc. (PTON)

 Peloton Interactive Inc. (PTON): Who are the competitors?

-The company’s main competitors (and peers) include Apple Inc. (AAPL) that is trading -8.62% down over the past 12 months and NIKE Inc. (NKE) that is -11.43% lower over the same period.
-Lululemon Athletica Inc. (LULU) is 2.67% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Apple Inc. (AAPL) that is trading -12.14% down over the past 12 months and NIKE Inc. (NKE) that is -14.19% lower over the same period.
+Lululemon Athletica Inc. (LULU) is -8.53% down on the 1-year trading charts.